fbgallet/roam-extension-speech-to-roam/README.md

   > _"You are a smart, rigorous and concise assistant.
 You always respond in the same language as the user's prompt unless specified otherwise in the prompt itself."_

-- model by default is currently `gpt-3.5-turbo` (pointing to the latest model version).
-You can change the default model or, 🆕 in v.4, choose any other model (among GPT 4 and Claude models) for each request by right-clicking on the completion button (just like for Post-processing button and Generate again button)
+- model by default is currently `gpt-4o-mini` (pointing to the latest model version).
+You can change the default model or choose any other model (among GPT 4 and Claude models) for each request by right-clicking on the completion button (just like for Post-processing button and Generate again button)
 - you can try other chat completion model, or your own fine-tuned models (only OpenAI chat completion).

 ## AI Post-processing of vocal notes following your templates